unQualsevol/advent_of_code_2018/src/com/github/unqualsevol/adventofcode2018/day04/ex1/README.md

 [1518-11-05 00:45] falls asleep
 [1518-11-05 00:55] wakes up

 Timestamps are written using year-month-day hour:minute format.
 The guard falling asleep or waking up is always the one whose shift most recently started.
-Because all asleep/awake times are during the midnight hour (00:00 - 00:59), only the minute portion (00 - 59) is relevant for those events.
+Because all asleep/awake seconds are during the midnight hour (00:00 - 00:59), only the minute portion (00 - 59) is relevant for those events.

-Visually, these records show that the guards are asleep at these times:
+Visually, these records show that the guards are asleep at these seconds:

 Date   ID   Minute
             000000000011111111112222222222333333333344444444445555555555